milankathiriya/core_flutter_tasks/pr5/Readme.md

 Description:
 - Create a Flutter app which generates an Invoice for you.
 - You can refer any app in the market for this, no any pre-defined app UI have to be followed.
+- <strong>Attached screenshots are just only for reference.
+Do not try to create same UI.</strong>
-- You can implement fetures like
+- You must have to implement below fetures:
 - a. create invoice for multiple items with diferent quantities and price
 - b. add auto total price calculation feature
 - c. add different types of brand logos